-Board nominations for 2020 are now closed.
+Board nominations for 2021 are now open!
+To apply for the Board click here!
 Board nominations open in December each year and the Board is elected at the AGM in January.
 If you are interested in joining the hyp Board in the future, we encourage you to become a member and get involved now.
 See below for more information about nominating for the Board.

 The hyp Board is comprised of twelve members; four Executive Director positions (President, Vice President, Treasurer & Secretary) and eight Non-Executive Director positions.
 Any hyp member is eligible to nominate as a Non-Executive director.
 Only existing Board Members are eligible to nominate for Executive positions.